 Adults with developmental disabilities have fewer options for funding and services than do children with developmental disabilities (see previous section on Children Services).
-The primary funding source for adults is home and community-based services (HCBS) which is tailored to the individual's specific needs and based on an individualized budget and personcentered plan.
+The primary funding source for adults is home and community-based services (HCBS) which is tailored to the individual's specific needs and based on an individualized budget.